-Master of Arts in Professional Mental Health Counseling-Addictions
+Master of Arts in Professional Mental Health Counseling-Specialization in Addictions

 To receive priority consideration for admission, the application form and all supporting materials must be received by the Lewis & Clark Graduate Admissions office on or before the program’s published application deadlines.

 Lewis & Clark uses an online application.
 You will be able to upload your essay and resume.
 However, transcripts must be sent directly to the graduate school.
 We will accept official e-transcripts sent by college and university registrar offices.

 A $50 nonrefundable application fee is required.
 The fee is payable with a credit card or electronic check.
 Fee waivers are available to alumni of Lewis & Clark and current students enrolled in the College of Arts and Sciences.
 Participants in special programs are also eligible for a waiver.
 Go to this page for more information about the fee waiver process.

 Personal Essay: Professional Mental Health Counseling-Specialization in Addictions

-Applicants to the MA in Professional Mental Health Counseling-Addictions program must submit an essay that addresses all of the topics listed below.
-The essay should be approximately 500 words in length.Your essay may be submitted electronically (email attachment or as part of the online application) or in paper format (hand delivered, mailed or faxed) and may be single-spaced or double spaced.
+Applicants to the MA in Professional Mental Health Counseling-Specialization in Addictions program must submit an essay that addresses all of the topics listed below.
+The essay should be approximately 500 words in length.Your essay may be submitted electronically (email attachment or as part of the online application) or in paper format (hand delivered, mailed or faxed).

 Essay 1: What are the values and concerns that motivate you to pursue professional training in this field?